Orlando, Florida Attractions

 866/737-5235

-Located about 45 minutes away from Orlando, this NASA visitor center was built in 1967 for astronauts' families to view space center operations.
-Today, it's open to the public with behind-the-scenes tours, interactive activities, a huge IMAX theater and opportunities to meet an astronaut.
-Smaller children will have plenty to climb on between the Children's Play Dome and the Mercury, Gemini, and Apollo replicas in the Rocket Garden.
-If you're really lucky, you might be able to visit on the day of a space shuttle launch and buy a ticket for prime seating--but this will require serious advance planning!
+Located about 45 minutes away from Orlando, this NASA visitor center was built in 1967 for astronauts’ families to view space center operations.
+Today, it’s open to the public with behind-the-scenes tours, fun interactive activities, a huge IMAX theater and opportunities to meet an astronaut at the U.S. Astronaut Hall of Fame.
+The Space Shuttle Atlantis exhibit offers visitors a chance to get nose-to-nose with the final shuttle orbiter to fly a NASA mission, and features features state-of-the-art multimedia and more than 60 interactive exhibits and simulators.
+Smaller children will also have plenty of places to climb on rockets and play.
+Adults, $27.95; children 3 to 10, $21.95.

 Orlando Science Center